 Specific legislative framework

-The Education Act (Law No. 46/86, 14 October) understands special education as a specific type of education that facilitates the socio-educational recuperation and integration of individuals with SEN caused by physical or intellectual disability.
+According to the Education Act (Law No. 46/86, 14 October), special education is a specific type of education that facilitates the socio-educational recuperation and integration of individuals with SEN caused by physical or intellectual disability.

-Including such pupils in the mainstream schooling system, as the educational strategy adopted for pupils with SEN, was enshrined in Law No. 9/89, 2 May, on Prevention and the Rehabilitation and Integration of Persons with Disabilities.
+Including pupils with SEN in the mainstream schooling system as an educational strategy was enshrined in Law No. 9/89, 2 May on Prevention and the Rehabilitation and Integration of Persons with Disabilities.

-Decree-Law No. 3/2008, 7 January, defines the specialised support provided in state, private and co-operative pre-primary, compulsory and secondary education with the aim of creating the conditions to adjust the educational process to the special educational needs of pupils with major limitations in terms of activity and participation in one or more areas.
-These needs may be due to permanent functional and structural issues, which result in continued difficulty in terms of communication, learning, mobility, autonomy, interpersonal relationships and social involvement.
+Decree-Law No. 3/2008, 7 January, defined the specialised support provided in state, private and co-operative pre-primary, compulsory and secondary education.
+The aim is to create the conditions to adjust the educational process to meet the needs of pupils with major limitations in terms of activity and participation in one or more areas.
+These needs could be due to permanent functional and structural issues, resulting in continued difficulty in communication, learning, mobility, autonomy, interpersonal relationships and social involvement.

-Decree-Law No. 20/2006, 31 January, defines the procedures regarding the teacher placement application system, creating the special education recruitment group for the first time.
-It repeals Decree-Law No. 35/03, 27 February.
+Decree-Law No. 20/2006, 31 January, defines the procedures for the teacher placement application system, creating a special education recruitment group for the first time.
+It repealed Decree-Law No. 35/03, 27 February.

 Law No. 85/2009, 27 August, establishes compulsory schooling for children and young people of school age and guarantees the universal right to pre-primary education for children aged five years and upwards.

-Law No. 46/2006, 28 August, outlaws and punishes discrimination concerning disability and severe health risk.
+Law No. 46/2006, 28 August, outlaws and punishes discrimination around disability and severe health risk.

-Mainstream schools are now supported by a national network of Information and Communication Technology Resource Centres for Special Education, which assess pupils’ needs for assistive technology, and by a network of 93 Resource Centres for Inclusion (RCIs).
-The RCIs, which in the past were special schools, provide specialised support through partnerships with mainstream schools.
+Mainstream schools are supported by a national network of Information and Communication Technology Resource Centres, which assess pupils’ needs for assistive technology, and 93 Resource Centres for Inclusion (RCIs).
+The RCIs, which were formerly special schools, provide specialised support through partnerships with mainstream schools.

-The transformation of the special schools into RCIs has become an essential tool for implementing Article 24 of the United Nations Convention on the Rights of Persons with Disabilities.
-The Ministry of Education introduced an accreditation process that enlarged the national coverage of the RCIs.
+The transformation of the special schools into RCIs, since 2008, has become an essential tool for implementing Article 24 of the United Nations Convention on the Rights of Persons with Disabilities.
+The Ministry of Education introduced an accreditation process that extended the national coverage of the RCIs.